phc007/OSCAR-GM4-Phcscripts/README.md

 ## Greasemonkey Scripts Repository for OSCAR varients
 This is a repository of my Greasemonkey 4 scripts for add on functionality.
+Files without a fork name will work on many of them.
 Scripts with AV in the name are for AVAROS.
-Files without a fork name will work on many of them.
+Scripts with OpenO are specific for OpenO.
 Usually there is a description in the script header which explains their function.
+While these scripts are designed and tested for Greasemonkey and Firefox, they also work in Violentmonkey

 ### Instructions
 1. Install the Greasemonkey extension into Firefox.
 Settings > Extensions > Search (term) Greasemonkey
 2. Enable Greasemonkey in the Extensions menu